PiCode9560/Godot-4-Concave-Mesh-Slicer/README.md

 # Installing
-Download the files and Put the ConcaveMeshSlicer.gd into your project.
+Download the files and put the ConcaveMeshSlicer.gd into your project.